Supreme Court of New Zealand: Eligibility to be a justice of the Supreme Court

-Under section 94 of the Senior Courts Act 2016 an existing judge can only be appointed a Supreme Court justice if already a member of the Court of Appeal or the High Court.
+An existing judge can only be appointed a Supreme Court justice if already a member of the Court of Appeal or the High Court.
 If the person is not a member of either of those courts, the candidate must be appointed as a High Court judge at the same time as taking office in the Supreme Court.

+A judge of the Supreme Court continues as a judge of the High Court in a technical sense, but ceases to be a judge of the Court of Appeal if they were a member of that court.

+A judge of one of the seniors courts in New Zealand must retire on attaining the age of 70 years but is eligible for appointment as an acting judge up until the age of 75.

 Creation

 While the suggestion of ending appeals to the Privy Council had been around since the Statute of Westminster Adoption Act 1947, proposals to end appeals to the Privy Council began in the late 1970s, when a Royal Commission on the judiciary canvassed arguments for replacing the Privy Council.
 In the early 1980s, Minister of Justice Jim McLay suggested their abolition.
 Proposals for an indigenous final appellate court can be traced back to 1985.
 In 1996, Attorney-General Paul East proposed to end the status of the Privy Council as the country's highest court of appeal.
 The proposal got as far as a bill being introduced into Parliament.
 However, this bill met with little support from within the National Party, and the bill was not carried over by the next Parliament following the 1996 general election.

 The policy was resurrected in 1999 by the Fifth Labour Government.
-A discussion paper, Reshaping New Zealand's Appeal Structure attracted 70 submissions.
+In the 1999 general election, the Labour Party campaigned for a domestic Supreme Court.
+In a discussion paper issued the following year, Attorney-General Margaret Wilson identified the rationales as sovereignty and responsiveness to New Zealand values and needs:

+Ending the right of appeal to the Privy Council represents an important next stage in the development of our national independence.
+It provides us with an opportunity to create an indigenous justice system, which truly represents our values and meets our needs.
+Our focus must be on an inclusive and enduring appeal structure that will provide access to justice for all New Zealanders.

 A year later a Ministerial Action Group was formed to assist Ministers in designing the purpose, structure and make-up of a final court of appeal.
 The Group's report, Replacing the Privy Council: A New Supreme Court was published in April 2002, before the general election a few months later.